meteorlxy/vssue/packages/docs/src/guide/nuxt.md

 ### Create Nuxt Plugin

-> See [Nuxt Offical Docs](https://nuxtjs.org/guide/plugins#vue-plugins) for how to create and use a plugin in detail
+> See [Nuxt Official Docs](https://nuxtjs.org/guide/plugins#vue-plugins) for how to create and use a plugin in detail

 Create the file `plugins/vssue.js`: